Tools for COVID-19 Research

 - Marcken M et al. (2019) TLR7 and TLR8 activate distinct pathways in monocytes during RNA virus infection.
 Sci Sig 29: 12(605).

 Recovering viruses or viral components directly from infected cells can provide important insight into the viral pathogenic process.
-The following products can help ensure that your sample preparation supports high-quality results.
+The following products can help you safely transport infected biological specimens and ensure that sample processing supports high-quality results.

 - Xu H et al. (2020) High expression of ACE2 receptor of 2019-nCoV on the epithelial cells of oral mucosa.
 Int J Oral Sci 12(1).